Your Critical Path Blog

 A = original contract amount

-B = original contract duration in calendar
+B = original contract duration in

 Delay Damages: Contractor HOOH Formulas 3 Of 4 (Manshul Formula)